Characters of Final Fantasy XV: Expanded media

 The DLC was split into three episodes covering Gladiolus, Prompto, and Ignis during periods they were separated from Noctis.
 The online multiplayer expansion filled the ten-year gap in the narrative A second series of DLC episodes was commissioned under the title The Dawn of the Future, which was intended to create an alternate series of events and allow a better ending where the lead characters defy their fates.
 Prior to this, an anime short centered around Ardyn's past was also planned, expanding into its own DLC episode.
 The basic scenario were written by Toru Osanai.
 Due to several factors, only Episode Ardyn was released, with the other three episodes being cancelled.
-The scrapped content was instead turned into a novel of the same name, written by Emi Nagashima based on the draft scenario; the novel released in 2019 in Japan and 2020 in the West.
+The scrapped content was instead turned into a novel of the same name, written by Emi Nagashima based on the draft scenario; the novel was released in 2019 in Japan and 2020 in the West.